AWegnerGitHub/awegnergithub.github.io-content/2015_03_12_zephyr-the-bot-that-watches-for-low-quality-vote-requests.md

 ### Commands

 The other bots that Zephyr monitors respond to user input.
-Zephyr has very little that requires user interaction since all of it's posts are generated *by* user input.
+Zephyr has very little that requires user interaction since all of its posts are generated *by* user input.
 However, there have been times where I, as the bot owner, would like to be able to issue certain commands to it.
 My most common desire is to see a report of how many spam posts Zephyr has seen.
 Thus, Zephyr now responds to the command `spamreport` from me.
 It then prints out a nice summary of information.
 This information has been utilized in